Direct Imaging Discovery and Dynamical Mass of a Substellar Companion Orbiting an Accelerating Hyades Sun-like Star with SCExAO/CHARIS: Discussion

-HIP 21152 B's dynamical mass is approximately twice the deuterium burning limit and at/slightly above the estimated turnover in mass separating massive jovian exoplanets from BDs \citep{Sahlmann2011}.
-In contrast, given HIP 21152 B's bolometric luminosity of $\log{(L/ L_{\rm{\odot}})}$ = $-$4.677 $\pm$ 0.066 and a system age of $\approx$ 650--850 Myr, the \citet{Baraffe2003} luminosity evolution models yield slightly higher predicted masses of 33--42 $M_{\rm Jup}$.
+In contrast to the dynamical mass, given HIP 21152 B's bolometric luminosity of $\log{(L/ L_{\rm{\odot}})}$ = $-$4.673 $\pm$ 0.066 and a system age of $\approx$ 650--850 Myr, the \citet{Baraffe2003} luminosity evolution models yield slightly higher predicted masses of 33--42 $M_{\rm Jup}$.
 However, temperatures implied by this age range -- 1200--1350 K -- are broadly consistent with spectroscopically-derived values.
-Thus, HIP 21152 B may provide another example of 1--2$\sigma$ tension between substellar dynamical masses and those inferred from luminosity evolution at intermediate ages. \citet{Dupuy2009,Dupuy2014} found significant discrepancies between the dynamical masses and luminosity evolution-inferred masses for the BD binaries GJ 417BC and HD 130948 BC.
+Thus, HIP 21152 B may provide another example of 1--2$\sigma$ tension between substellar dynamical masses and those inferred from luminosity evolution at intermediate ages. \citet{Dupuy2009,Dupuy2014} found significant discrepancies between the dynamical masses and luminosity evolution-inferred masses for the BD binaries GJ 417 BC and HD 130948 BC.
 Both systems have ages comparable to Hyades members but have masses of $\approx$ 50 $M_{\rm Jup}$, or $\sim$ 50\% higher than HIP 21152 B. Future astrometric monitoring of HIP 21152 B will further tests that luminosity evolution models can overestimate the masses of substellar objects.

 HIP 21152 B is a benchmark to test atmosphere models of substellar objects as well.
 For instance, gravity-sensitive absorption features such as \ion{K}{1} and FeH can be measured via medium-to-high resolution spectroscopy \citep[e.g.,][]{Martin_2017_surfacegravity}.
 Those measurements allow the comparison of HIP 21152 B's surface gravity estimated by atmosphere models with that constrained by its dynamical mass and radius \citep[which is appropriately assumed to be about 0.1 $R_{\rm{\odot}}$ at Hyades's age;][]{Baraffe2003}.
 It is also interesting to characterize HIP 21152 B in the context of L/T transition of substellar objects depending on surface gravity and metallicity \citep[e.g.,][]{Faherty_2012}.
 HIP 21152 B benefits such characterization as an anchor point, due to a super-solar metallicity expected from its membership to the Hyades OC \citep{Gagne2018,Gossaage_2018_Hyades} and the semi-empirically constrained surface gravity.